 - A website that feels dated for your buyer’s segment.

 The quickest way to determine whether your website is underwhelming is to ask your existing customers what they think.
-Better yet, catch the customers who’ve told you no and ask why they went with a competitor.
-Fix any problems that you uncover through these discussions.
+Better yet, reach out to customers who’ve said no and ask why they chose a competitor.

-5. You Aren’t Capturing Website Data or Aren’t Using it Correctly
+5. You Aren’t Capturing Website Data or Using it Correctly

-In today’s age, every business needs website analytics to make data-informed decisions.
-Outside of surveys and focus groups, analytics will tell you what’s working and what’s not on your website.
-This is essential information that shows when people are leaving your site right away, which pages are engaging to customers, and which pages experience traffic drops.
-This knowledge will help you design a better website experience to improve your buyer journey.
+Data is a competitive advantage, which is why poor web design overlooks it.
+Outside of surveys and focus groups, data analytics will tell you what’s working and what’s not on your website.
+This is essential information that shows when people leave your site immediately, which pages drive customer engagement, and which pages experience traffic declines.
+This knowledge will help you design a website experience that improves the buyer journey.

 If you’re not already leveraging website analytics, like Google Analytics, have your web design team integrate it and pull insights ASAP.